enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/data-and-state/index.md

   * explain how spottable works (onMouseOver, onMouseLeave, onClick, onKeyPress, mouse emulation) -->

-In the [last step](../panels/), we focused on the app structure with Panels.
+In the [previous step](../panels/), we focused on the app structure with Panels.
 Next, we'll investigate how custom and native events are used to notify your app of user actions, how state is defined for the app, and how to use events to update the state of your app.
 We'll wrap up with a brief discussion on how to manage state data.

 ## Events in React

-[Native events in React](https://reactjs.org/docs/events.html) are registered using the camelCase version (`onMouseDown`) of their native name (`onmousedown`).
+[Native events in React](https://react.dev/reference/react-dom/components/common) are registered using the camelCase version (`onMouseDown`) of their native name (`onmousedown`).
 If you wish to be notified of an event, you can pass a function as the value for the appropriate prop.
 The function will receive a synthetic event as its first argument, which is a cross-browser wrapper around the original event.

 React doesn't provide an explicit implementation of custom events.
 In Enact, custom events follow React's event name pattern of having an `on` prefix followed by the name of the event.
 Like native events, custom events will receive the event payload as the first argument but it will be a simple object, not a synthetic event.